-Aaron Goh is currently on a gap year and will be reading BSc Economics at University of Cambridge.
+Aaron Goh is studying BSc Economics at the University of Cambridge.
+He completed his A-Levels at Taylor’s College and is graduating in 2022.
 This personal statement was part of his successful application to University of Cambridge, UCL, University of Warwick and University of Durham for Economics.

 I found an appealing theoretical basis for my hypothesis in my A-level studies – Marginal Revenue Productivity (MRP) theory suggests that workers who produce output of higher value will earn higher wages.
 Furthermore, education changes structural causes, and breaks intergenerational chains of, poverty.
 Educating children reduces inequality from the get-go, while educating or re-training adults with the right skills grants them access to higher-paying jobs in current demand.
 Further exploration of empirical research by the Hamilton Project shows that increasing educational attainment will increase average income.
 Therefore, a sound way to help the poor is to improve access to, and incentive for, education.

 I was intrigued by Dulo and Banerjee’s counter-intuitive inding that conditional cash transfers were not as effective as unconditional ones at incentivising the poor to send their children to school; this highlighted that policies to increase education for the poor need to be carefully thought out.
 For instance, one policy that they discuss is making microcredit available to the poor.
 I initially agreed, since in theory, this would reduce liquidity constraints holding them back from education.
 However, research by Augsburg et al. on Bosnia found that higher microcredit availability actually reduced the school attendance of 16-19 year olds due to them leaving school to start businesses!
 The use of econometric analysis, coupled with tools such as the Randomised Control Trials used by Dulo and Banerjee, can help reveal how our policies should be crafted; I look forward to gaining a rigorous understanding of such analysis at an undergraduate level.